Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 Maintain Electrolyte Awareness

-Even after adaptation, keto requires more attention to electrolytes than a standard diet.
+Even after you’re adapted and feeling great, keto requires more electrolytes than a regular diet.
+This doesn’t go away.

 Quality Sleep